jamespeterschinner/async_v20/README.rst

     print(response['account'].series())

-First we need to import *asyncio* this allows up to run our *coroutine*
+First we need to import *asyncio* this allows us to run our *coroutine*

 .. code-block:: python